bluekitchen/btstack/port/stm32-sx1280/README.md

 ### Low power mode - basically not implemented:
 - MCU does not sleep
 - SPI could be disabled during sleep
-- 1 ms sys tic is used for host stack, although full tick time is provided from LPTIM1
+- 1 ms SysTick is used for host stack although 64-bit tick time is provided from LPTIM1

 ## Getting Started